Confederate States of America: Devastation by 1865

-The eleven Confederate States in the 1860 United States census had 297 towns and cities with 835,000 people; of these 162 with 681,000 people were at one point occupied by Union forces.
-Eleven were destroyed or severely damaged by war action, including Atlanta (with an 1860 population of 9,600), Charleston, Columbia, and Richmond (with prewar populations of 40,500, 8,100, and 37,900, respectively); the eleven contained 115,900 people in the 1860 census, or 14 percent of the urban South.
+The 11 Confederate States in the 1860 United States census had 297 towns and cities totaling 835,000 people; of these, 162 (with 681,000 people) were at one point occupied by Union forces.
+Eleven were destroyed or severely damaged in the war, including Atlanta (with an 1860 population of 9,600), Charleston (40,500), Columbia (8,100), and Richmond (37,900); all 11 had 115,900 residents in the 1860 census, or 14% of the urban South.
 Historians have not estimated what their actual population was when Union forces arrived.
-The number of people (as of 1860) who lived in the destroyed towns represented just over 1 percent of the Confederacy's 1860 population.
-In addition, 45 court houses were burned (out of 830).
+The number of people counted in 1860 who lived in the Confederacy's destroyed towns represented just over 1 percent of its 1860 population.
+In addition, 45 courthouses (out of a total of 830) were destroyed.

 The South's agriculture was not highly mechanized.
 The value of farm implements and machinery in the 1860 Census was $81 million; by 1870, it had diminished by 40 percent and was worth just $48 million.
 Many old tools had broken through heavy use; new tools were rarely available, and even repairs were difficult.

-The economic losses affected everyone.
+These economic losses affected everyone.
 Most banks and insurance companies had gone bankrupt.
 Confederate currency and bonds were worthless.
 The billions of dollars invested in slaves vanished.
 Most debts were also left behind.
 Most farms were intact but had lost their horses, mules, and cattle.
 Paskoff shows the loss of farm infrastructure was about the same whether or not fighting took place nearby.
 The loss of infrastructure and productive capacity meant that rural widows throughout the region faced not only the absence of able-bodied men, but a depleted stock of material resources.
 During four years of warfare, disruption, and blockades, the South used up about half its capital stock.